PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. note::

-    If your webpage reloads with each action performed by a user, eg. when user clicks a link or submits a form, then you have to call ``setUserIsAnonymous`` before first ``trackPageView`` on each page load.
-Default mode for Javascript Tracking Client is not to mark requests for anonymization.
+    If your webpage reloads with each action performed by a user, eg. when visitor clicks a link or submits a form, then you have to call ``setUserIsAnonymous`` before first ``trackPageView`` on each page load.
+By default, Javascript Tracking Client does not mark requests as anonymous.

-When a user gives consent for tracking or you want enrich anonymous data that is already collected for current user, call :ref:`deanonymizeUser<jtc-api-deanonymizeUser>`
+When a user gives consent for tracking or you want to enrich anonymous data that is already sent for current visitor, call :ref:`deanonymizeUser<jtc-api-deanonymizeUser>`

 .. code-block:: javascript

     _paq.push(["deanonymizeUser"]);

-This will send special deanonymization request to CPP, that will enrich user data with all the infromartion that was stripped from previous requests.
+This will send special deanonymization request to CPP, that will enrich visitor's data with all the information that was stripped from previous requests.

 To sum up:

 #.
-You have to set JavaScript Tracking Client to anonymous mode with calling :ref:`setUserIsAnonymous<jtc-api-setUserIsAnonymous>`, at very start of your tracking code for all users, that you want to track anonymously (eg. users that did not gave consent for tracking)
+You have to set JavaScript Tracking Client to anonymous mode with calling :ref:`setUserIsAnonymous<jtc-api-setUserIsAnonymous>`, at very start of your tracking code for all visitors, that you want to track anonymously (e.g. visitors that did not gave consent for tracking)
 #.
-Prevent the call of :ref:`setUserIsAnonymous<jtc-api-setUserIsAnonymous>` for all of users that should not be anonymized (eg. users that already gave consent)
+Prevent the call of :ref:`setUserIsAnonymous<jtc-api-setUserIsAnonymous>` for all of visitors that should not be anonymized (e.g. visitors that already gave consent)
 #.
-To enrich already collected user anonymous data, you have add a handler that will call :ref:`deanonymizeUser<jtc-api-deanonymizeUser>` when you want to denonymize the user (eg. user clicke on a button to agree on tracking)
+To enrich already collected anonymous data of a visitor, you have to add a handler that will call :ref:`deanonymizeUser<jtc-api-deanonymizeUser>` when you want to denonymize the visitor (e.g. visitor clicked on a button to agree on tracking)